-The common annual anthropogenic emissions CAMS-REG are implemented as explained in Section 3.2.
+The common annual anthropogenic emissions CAMS-REG are implemented as explained in Section 2.6.1.
 Temporal disaggregation is based on the GENEMIS tables (Ebel et al., 1997), using a GNFR to SNAP matrix.
 The vertical distribution of the emissions depends on the sector.
 Near-surface emission sources (SNAP 2,6,7,8,10) are distributed in the lowest 90 m; for other sectors the emissions are allocated over varying model levels up to a maximum of about 1100 m height.
-According to the sector, the anthropogenic VOC emissions are split into the MATCH chemical mechanism surrogate species: C2H6, NC4H10, C2H4, C3H6, OXYLENE, BENZENE, TOLUENE, CH3OH, C2H5OH, HCHO, CH3CHO, CH3COC2H5; the particulate matter components elemental carbon, organic matter, anthropogenic dust (other than soil and road dust) are allocated to two bins (PM2.5 and PM-coarse), as well as the road dust estimated according to Schaap et al. (2009) and Omstedt et al. (2005), and the teluric dust calculated according to Zender et al. (2003).
+According to the sector, the anthropogenic VOC emissions are split into the MATCH chemical mechanism surrogate species: C2H6, n-C4H10, C2H4, C3H6, oxylene, benzene, toluene, CH3OH, C2H5OH, HCHO, CH3CHO, CH3COC2H5; the particulate matter components elemental carbon, organic matter, anthropogenic dust (other than soil and road dust) are allocated to two bins (PM2.5 and PM-coarse), as well as the road dust estimated according to (Schaap et al., 2009; Omstedt et al., 2005) and the teluric dust calculated according to (Zender et al., 2003).

-Biogenic emissions of isoprene, monoterpenes and sesquiterpenes are calculated following Simpson et al. (1995, 2012) and Bergström et al. (2014), taking into account temperature at 2 m, radiation fluxes and the vegetation cover.
-Exception is made for the isoprene oxidation for which the chain of reactions is following the Carter-1 chemical mechanism, which has proven to give the comparable results with fewer reactions (Langner et al., 1998; and Carter 1996).
+Biogenic emissions of isoprene, monoterpenes and sesquiterpenes are calculated following (Simpson, 1995; Simpson et al., 2012) and (Bergström et al., 2012a), considering temperature at 2 m, radiation fluxes and the vegetation cover.

-The dimethyl sulphide - DMS - emissions from the Ocean and Baltic Sea are also considered; whereas the particulate matter from sea salt are calculated according to the parameterisation proposed by Sofiev et al. (2011).
+The dimethyl sulphide - DMS - emissions from the Ocean and Baltic Sea are also considered; whereas the particulate matter from sea salt are calculated according to the parameterisation proposed by (Sofiev et al., 2011).

-The GFAS biomass burning emissions are taken into the model mapping the following species into the MATCH chemical mechanism: NOx, SO2, CO, CH4, C2H4, C2H6, C3H6, C4H10, C8H10, benzene, toluene, CH3OH, C2H5OH, formaldehyde, acetaldehyde, OC, BC, PM2.5, and PM10.
-The fire emissions half of these grid emissions are vertically distributed between the surface and the top of the plume (GFAS parameter) according to a parabolic curve, and the other half is uniformly distributed among the same levels.
+The GFAS biomass burning emissions are taken into the model mapping the following species into the MATCH chemical mechanism: NOx, SO2, CO, CH4, C2H4, C2H6, C3H6, C4H10, benzene, toluene, xylenes CH3OH, C2H5OH, formaldehyde, acetaldehyde, OC, BC, PM2.5 and PM10.
+Half of these grid emissions are vertically distributed between the surface and the top of the plume (GFAS parameter) according to a parabolic curve and the other half is uniformly distributed among the same levels.